Burkey3072/war-machine/README.md

 This makes it great to use as a binary classifier by using the probabilistic concept of likelihood.

+### Results

+### Discussion

+### Conclusion

 ## References

 [1] Rai, Khushwant (2020).
-"The math behind Logistic Regression" Accessed on Novermber 16, 2024 from https://medium.com/analytics-vidhya/the-math-behind-logistic-regression-c2f04ca27bca
+The math behind Logistic Regression.
+Accessed on Novermber 16, 2024 from https://medium.com/analytics-vidhya/the-math-behind-logistic-regression-c2f04ca27bca
-[2]

-## Running:

-The primary code used to generate plot's of how "accurate" our war prediction's are is in the 'graph theory-isolated portion.ipynb' file, code for making movies of how the alliances change in our raw data is in 'archive/Correlates_of_war.ipynb', 'FinalReport.ipynb' contains an exploratory attempt at using svm's alone to predict alliance changes, but is not used in the main simulation that we present.
+[2] COW War Data, 1816 – 2007 (v4.0): Sarkees, Meredith Reid and Frank Wayman (2010).
+Resort to War: 1816 – 2007.
+Washington DC: CQ Press.
+Accessed on November 5, 2024 from https://correlatesofwar.org/data-sets/
+[3] Gibler, Douglas M. (2009).
+International military alliances, 1648-2008.
+CQ Press.
+[4] PBS Digital Studios.
+(2017).
+Network Mathematics and Rival Factions.
+(June 2017).
+Accessed on November 10, 2024 from https://www.pbs.org/video/network-mathematics-and-rival-factions-infinite-series-ijmbu2/